 Send a realistic physical thank you card to your customers along with the shipment, and your customer will notice and appreciate it more than a simple thank you email.
-Some online stores even send customers handwritten, personalised thanks with the customer’s last name.
+Some online stores even send customers handwritten, personalized thanks to the customer’s last name.

 You can send free product samples if available for your business.
 Another example is when ordering something in an online store, a customer answers a question when ordering a product – what is your favorite taste (multiple choice answers).
 When the customer receives his shipment, he receives a surprise, a candy with the taste he chose.
-In this way, you show a personalised attitude and that you know your client.
-A candy is just an example of demonstration, but something else can be in its place.
+In this way, you show a personalized attitude and that you know your client.
+Candy is just an example of a demonstration, but something else can be in its place.

 Place the opportunity to submit and also show reviews for each product in your online store.
 Highlight one of your real reviews on the product in a prominent place.
 People are more likely to buy products that have visible reviews.
 Integrate the ability to see, for example, google reviews for your store or Trustpilot reviews in your online store.

-Put a separate section with reviews in your online store and check what appears in the google by typing in “your storename.com reviews”.
+Put a separate section with reviews in your online store and check what appears in Google by typing in “your storename.com reviews”.
 Because this way many users search for information about your online store before making a purchase.

 Customers are the most responsive right at the moment they receive the product, this is a good time to get feedback.